Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 Custom Alert Queries
 --------------------

-If you'd like to add your own custom queries , you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.queries.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alert.queries.json`` and then add new entries.
+If you'd like to add your own custom queries, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.queries.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alert.queries.json`` and then add new entries.

+To view available fields for your queries, from the drill down, when you click the arrow to expand a row in the Events table, it will show all of the individual fields from that event.

-For example you want to add ``GeoIP Region`` for Source/Destination IP you would first copy the ``alerts.queries.json``:
+For example you want to add GeoIP Information like ``source.geo.region_iso_code`` or ``destination.geo.region_iso_code`` for Source/Destination IP you would first copy the ``alerts.queries.json``:

 ::